CraightonH/school-blog/mcstoplight.md

 # Wemos D1 Mini Stoplight
 This project involved creating a webserver on a Wemos D1 Mini to control an LED stoplight.

 This tutorial is not intended to be a codebase for the project, but a high-level overview of its requirements.
-Code is presented in places to help get the project started.
 For the complete codebase of my project, visit my [GitHub repo](https://github.com/CraightonH/wemos-stoplight)

 ## Objectives
 * Reinforce enumerating requirements from use cases and user stories